Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-1. Introduction of the Access.Form Property in the Class Module of Text Box Control.
+1. Introduction of the 'Access.Form' property in the Class Module for TextBox controls.

-3. How to move the insertion point from the last Text Box on the first Sub-Form in the first Text Box on the second sub-form?
+3. How to move the insertion point from the last TextBox on the first subform to the first TextBox on the second subform.

-4. How to move the insertion point from the last Text Box on the second sub-form to the only text box on the Main Form?
+4. How to move the insertion point from the last TextBox on the second subform to the only TextBox on the main form.

-Why Form Property Required in Class Module.
+Why is Form Property Required in the Class Module?

-So far we have worked with a single TextBox Property in the Class Module.
+So far, we have worked with a single TextBox Property in the Class Module.
 The Event Procedures also mostly deal with the Text Box Name and its Value alone.
-While working with the value of the current text box, that triggered the Event, there are situations where we need the value from other TextBox controls on the Form.
+While working with the value of the current text box, which triggered the Event, there are situations where we need the value from other text box controls on the Form.

-For example, if we update the employee’s date of birth on one text box, we need to find the employee’s retirement date, at the age of 56 years and update it in another Text Box.
+For example, if we update the employee’s date of birth on one text box, we need to find the employee’s retirement date at the age of 56 years and update it in another Text Box.

-Option 2: After updating the date-of-birth Text Box the cursor jumps to the Retirement Date control.
-About the OnGotFocus Event on this text box read the date-of-birth value from the Birth-Date text box, calculate the retirement date, and insert it into the current text box.
+Option 2: After updating the date-of-birth Text Box, the cursor jumps to the Retirement Date control.
+About the OnGotFocus Event on this text box, read the date-of-birth value from the Birth-Date text box, calculate the retirement date, and insert it into the current text box.

-In either case, you have to work with two text boxes to read or write the value in it, To read/write the value in the other text box we can reach it only through the Form Object.
-To do that, we need Access.Form Object as Property in the Class Module, besides the Access.TextBox control Object.
+In either case, you have to work with two text boxes to read or write the value in them.
+To read/write the value in the other text box, we can reach it only through the Form Object.
+To do that, we need an 'Access.Form' Object as a Property in the Class Module, besides the Access.TextBox control Object.

 The new Class Module (ClsSubForm) Code is given below: